praydog/uevr-docs/src/README.md

 4. Disable any overlays that may conflict and cause crashes (Rivatuner, ASUS software, Razer software, Overwolf, etc...)
 5. Disable graphical options in-game that may cause crashes or severe issues like DLSS Frame Generation

+## Quick troubleshooting

+* If there are major graphical bugs or crashing, change the rendering method to Synced Sequential and check if the issue goes away
+* If there is still crashing, there are various Compatibility options that can be enabled (Advanced View shows them, or can be seen in the frontend)
+  * Do not enable Extreme Compatibility Mode, only as a last resort
+* If there are still graphical bugs present, enable Advanced View and tweak the CVars
+  * INI tweaks can work here as well
+* If the game is locked to 60 FPS (even in flat), disable ASW/motion smoothing so the game doesn't slow down due to the runtime halving the framerate
+* If the game is running poorly, lower the in-game settings, lower the resolution in the UEVR interface or SteamVR

 ## Quick overview of rendering methods

 ### Native Stereo